Retire Before Dad

 In the Analysis of Top 10 Securities, the financial data table is a data dump rather than an additional analysis.
 Though it’s interesting to view trends, the Analysis Narrative and Dividend Yield History Chart are more useful.

-Finally, I’d like to see better performance transparency on the Real Money Portfolio section.
-This would tell a new investor if following their portfolio building strategy is working.
+Finally, I’d like to see better performance transparency in the Real Money Portfolio section.
+This would tell a new investor if following their portfolio-building strategy is working.

 Later in the newsletter, individual stock recommendation price performance data is listed, but not as much for the Real Money Portfolio.